renadalkhlafat/reading-notes/README.md

 ![ Fixed & Growth Mindset](https://cutt.us/wIvDz)

+## How I keep myself growth mindset

+**first** ,I look to my weekness points  as anew starting points to develop my self **second** , I always looking forward new things to try it And do my best to success **finally** , I deleted "impossible" word from my brain and alweys remember my self "i can do it ,and i can learn,no problem with fail".

+---
-** Remember : ** You are able to achieve more and set higher goals.
+#### Remember : You are able to achieve more and set higher goals.

-for more information click [ Here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)
+For more information click [ Here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)